How can I find my pelvic floor muscles?

 Like all exercises, pelvic floor exercises are most effective when individually tailored and monitored.
 The exercises described are only a guide and may not help if done incorrectly or if the training is inappropriate.

 Incontinence can have many causes and should be individually assessed before starting a pelvic floor muscle training program.
 Tightening or strengthening pelvic floor muscles may not be the most appropriate treatment so speak to a health professional if you have persistent problems with your bladder or bowel.

 Continence or pelvic floor physiotherapists specialise in pelvic floor muscle exercises.
 They can assess your pelvic floor function and tailor an exercise program to meet your specific needs.
 They can also prescribe other treatment options such as biofeedback and discuss relevant lifestyle factors with you.

-For a list of continence or pelvic floor physiotherapists, visit the Australian Physiotherapy Association website or call the National Continence Helpline on 1800 33 00 66.
+For a list of continence or pelvic floor physiotherapists, search the Continence Foundation of Australia's service provider directory or call the National Continence Helpline on 1800 33 00 66.